“A prenup is for people who can’t or won’t commit.”

 Once you have a better understanding of what prenups actually do and who they benefit, you can determine if one is right for you.

 What Does a Prenup Do?

-It is important to note this isn’t just about dollars and cents in savings, investments, and retirement accounts.
-This also includes homes and any other real estate an individual might already own, as well as family businesses and other assets.
+It’s important to note this isn’t just about dollars and cents in savings, investments, and retirement accounts.
+This also includes homes and any other real estate an individual might already own.
+As well as family businesses and other assets.